-- Ensures the School complies fully with its obligations, both legal and moral, in Child Protection and Safeguarding. - Reviews and approves Safeguarding Policies and Procedures annually to ensure that they comply with current guidance - Monitors the effectiveness of the staff to whom they delegate safeguarding responsibilities - Reviews records of serious cases and incidents in order to provide adequate evidence based on feedback in the annual safeguarding report and on the extent of compliance with the charity's policies - Reviews and approves Safeguarding Policies and Procedures following major incidents to ensure that they are suitable for the particular needs of the pupils and staff - Monitors the charity's compliance with its legal duty to refer to the Disclosure and Barring Service.
+- Is overseen by the Warden who appoints a Fellow with specific responsibility for Child Protection and sets his/her terms of reference. - Ensures the School complies fully with its obligations, both legal and moral, in Child Protection and Safeguarding. - Reviews and approves Safeguarding Policies and Procedures annually to ensure that they comply with current guidance including in online safety - Monitors the effectiveness of the staff to whom they delegate safeguarding responsibilities - Reviews records of serious cases and incidents in order to provide adequate evidence based on feedback in the annual safeguarding report and on the extent of compliance with the charity's policies - Reviews and approves Safeguarding Policies and Procedures following major incidents to ensure that they are suitable for the particular needs of the pupils and staff - Monitors the charity's compliance with its legal duty to refer to the Disclosure and Barring Service.